HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 - yam the nokia
 - Observateur #3241
 - valikin
+- everyone else whose names I forget, but I see and appreciate you

 Special thanks to Arackulele, divsionbyz0rro, and julien-perge for their community contributions; this wouldn't have been possible without you!